 Hospitalized inmates will not be allowed to have personal visits, except as approved by a Watch Commander.
 Special visits may be arranged for those inmates who experience hospital stays in excess of seven (7) days duration, have given birth, or for those having life-threatening or critical injuries or illnesses.
 Visits are restricted to immediate family members.
 Exceptions are subject to the approval of the Watch Commander.

 Pregnant inmates may request to have a support person present during childbirth.
-The approval for the support person will rest with the Watch Commander and will be granted on a case-by-case review.
+The approval for the support person will be made on a case-by-case review by the Compliance Lieutenant (or on-duty Watch Commander in cases of emergency).
 After giving birth, the appointed guardian of the infant and/or family members may be permitted to visit the inmate in the hospital with the approval of the Watch Commander.

 If the inmate is authorized to receive visitors, visiting will be in accordance with both the hospital's and the Jail's visiting policies and will be monitored by the assigned officer.

 The following rules apply to visits occurring in hospitals: